Does it really make a difference?

 Dry Carbon goes through a much more intricate manufacturing process.
 The carbon cloth used has the epoxy resin pre applied into the fibers.
-Dry Carbon is also referred as Pre-Preged Carbon, as the resin is pre-impregnated into the fiber.
+Dry Carbon is also referred to as “pre-pregged” carbon, as the resin is pre-impregnated into the fiber.
 The pre-impregnated carbon is then placed into an autoclave where it is cured under high pressure and heat which fixes any irregularities and further strengthens the material.
 This process allows Dry Carbon to be much thinner and stronger than Wet Carbon.

 Advantages of Wet Carbon Fiber